dario-vega/demo-tv-streaming-app/README.md

 # demo-tv-streaming-app
-Demo TV streaming application using GraphQL and NoSQL
+Demo Video On Demand streaming application using GraphQL and NoSQL

 ## Deployment using Docker
 1. Start up KVLite in a container